-I started my corporate career over two decades ago in public relations, but spent the better part of those years as a marketing executive, writing sales decks and creating promotional campaigns for Fortune 500 companies.
+I started my corporate career over twenty five years ago in public relations, but spent the better part of those years as a marketing executive, writing sales decks and creating promotional campaigns for Fortune 500 companies.
 Now, as a freelancer, my clients are smaller, but just as challenging and rewarding.
-My recent work ranges from proofreading college essays and editing business bios to writing web content and authoring blog posts.
+My recent work ranges from producing magazine stories and writing web content, authoring blog posts, editing business bios, and proofreading college essays.
 I've worked across a myriad of industries targeting a host of diverse audiences, and I can do the same for you.
 My ability to adjust my writing style to meet client objectives is what sets me apart.

-My education and past professional life qualify me to tackle any and all writing jobs – from proofreading and editing to authoring and ghostwriting.
-Currently, my writing services include: Drafting original blog posts, social media copy, web content, essays, creative stories, researched articles, product descriptions, and real estate listings; And my proofreading and editing services cover novels and short stories, website pages, social media copy, marketing and promotional materials, real estate brochures and listings, professional and personal essays, school and job application letters, and newsletters.
+My education and past professional life allows me to tackle any and all writing jobs – from proofreading and editing to authoring and ghostwriting.
+Currently, my writing services include: Drafting original blog posts, social media copy, web content, magazine articles, essays, creative stories, researched articles, product descriptions, and real estate listings.
+My proofreading and editing services cover novels and short stories, website pages, social media copy, marketing and promotional materials, real estate brochures and listings, professional and personal essays, school and job application letters, and newsletters.

 Basically, if it involves words, I’m up for the challenge.

 If you're interested in hiring a skilled writer or editor, or if you're looking to partner for an upcoming project, I'm your girl.

 Back in early 2014, I started a parenting blog called Roses and Armpits (named after a line in the children's book, Raisin and Grape).
 I wrote openly about the trials and tribulations of raising small boys.
 But a lot has changed since then.
 My kids have grown up, I've grown up, and because I am now officially a post-menopausal midlifer with teenagers instead of a 30-something with toddlers, it's time for the blog to grow up, too.